RomanSim/video-rental/README.md

-when user logged in his data saved in a session, the user name showed on page, the user must login, the data base attached to the repo.
+when user logged in his data saved in a session, the user name showed on page, the user must login, the data base attached to the repo need to be restored in order to use.